 If you need the broadest coverage available, then symbol 1 is for you, because “any auto” includes all owned, hired, and non owned autos.

 You may purchase the most narrow coverage by using symbol 7 and requesting that coverage apply on to the specifically described autos.

 It is not uncommon for a policyholder to purchase liability coverage for any auto and to purchase physical damage coverage only for some specifically described autos.

-Liability insurance of any kind, is the most important type to secure because liability risk pose the greatest threat to to a business’s financial well being.
+Liability coverage of any kind, is the most important type to secure because liability risk pose the greatest threat to to a business’s financial well being.

 Symbols 5 and 6 can be used to activate no fault benefits and compulsory uninsured motorist coverage for owned autos.